 POLICE CAR COLLECTIVE might be inspired by the likes of The Smiths, Andy Warhol and The Velvet Underground, want to restore the mythos behind being a rockstar and have a burning desire to delete The Internet, but this mob aren’t interested in nostalgia.

-Instead the group - formed by Tyler Plazio and Simon Quigley a little over a year ago and based in Liverpool - want to offer comfort to a generation being battered by social media anxiety and millennial growing pains with art that refuses to settle inside genre lines.
+Instead the group - formed by Frankie and Simon a little over a year ago and based in Liverpool - want to offer comfort to a generation being battered by social media anxiety and millennial growing pains with art that refuses to settle inside genre lines.

 “Every band that defined a generation has been able to do that,” adds Simon, citing Nirvana, The Smiths and The 1975 as examples.
 “They’ve been able to help people express how they’re feeling, then pick them up and take them for the ride.”

-It’s a lofty responsibility but the collective takes it seriously “If people are going to hear our music, we need to make sure what we’re saying is worth being heard,” explains Tyler.
+It’s a lofty responsibility but the collective takes it seriously “If people are going to hear our music, we need to make sure what we’re saying is worth being heard,” explains Frankie.

 He didn’t want to do it alone though.
 On the flight over he’d watched BROCKHAMPTON’s ‘SATURATION’ documentary, which chronicles how the group made their first three records.
 “It was the most inspiring thing I’d ever seen in my life, just all these guys living in this one house, making music and art.
 It was so exciting to see them become more than just a band, creating fashion, visuals and getting as many people as possible involved.
 I wanted the same.”

-With Tyler and Simon at the heart of things, POLICE CAR COLLECTIVE now includes videographer Nicoletta Kate, visual artist Adfail, as well as producers Joey Burcham (Tyler’s hometown friend) and former Spring King leader Tarek Musa.
+With Frankie and Simon at the heart of things, POLICE CAR COLLECTIVE now includes videographer Nicoletta Kate, visual artist Adfail, as well as producers Joey Burcham (Frankie's hometown friend) and former Spring King leader Tarek Musa.
 With an inhouse creative team, the group have more control over everything they make.
 “We aren’t just a band.
 We’re trying to make merch that films like fashion and music videos that look like films.
-Everything is really curated and cared for,” starts Tyler as Simon adds “without the music, it’s still cool stuff.”
+Everything is really curated and cared for,” starts Frankie as Simon adds “without the music, it’s still cool stuff.”